EPA's Role in Safe Drinking Water on Tribal Lands

 Under the Tribal Public Water System Supervision (PWSS) program EPA collects drinking water compliance data.
 The data is analyzed to determine compliance with SWDA in Indian country.

 EPA stores this information in the Safe Drinking Water Information System (SDWIS).
 SDWIS contains information about public water systems and their violations of EPA's drinking water regulations.
+EPA gauges compliance with the National Primary Drinking Water Regulations through a metric that tracks the percentage of the CWSs that have met all applicable health-based drinking water standards in the preceding year.

 Conducting Sanitary Surveys and Source Water Assessments